Fight Drug Crime Charges in San Diego

 Multiple drug crime offenders have an opportunity for rehabilitation instead of jail under the California “Prop 36” law.
 Qualification and eligibility for this program can depend on your past criminal record and priors as well as the seriousness of the current charges in your case.

-The Prosecution of drug offenses in particular relating to prescription pain-killers like Oxycontin and other opiates has been on the rise.
-The San Diego Sheriffs Oxy-Task Force which was created in 2008 along with an active effort from the San Diego District Attorney’s office have made the consequences of a Drug Offense conviction very serious.
+The prosecution of drug offenses, in particular, relating to prescription pain-killers like Oxycontin and other opiates has been on the rise.
+The San Diego Sheriffs Oxy-Task Force which was created in 2008 along with an active effort from the San Diego District Attorney’s office has made the consequences of a Drug Offense conviction very serious.